makoto/savetheblock/README.md

 - b.
 Categorise complexity and risk of the smart contract (assessed by security auditor)
 - c.
 Run automated analytics against smart contract to analyse risk level.
 - d.
 Go through security bounty program.

+### How do you market your product & services?

+- Partnership with existing crowdsale marketplaces.
+- Partnership with group of smart contract security auditors.

 ## Resources